- Does seasonality trigger shifts in web traffic?

 According to research from Grasshopper Group, 25% of office workers admitted to feeling less productive during the summer.
 Meanwhile, more than 60% admitted leaving the office early to attend barbecues or the beach this year.

 A separate survey by Intuit has revealed that productivity in the manufacturing sector takes a significant hit during the summer months, with factory productivity in India reducing by 4% for each degree the temperature rises above 26°C.

 Consumers are also less likely to shop online when the weather is nice.
 Data conducted by the RichRelevance Analytics Team shows that people prefer to shop offline in warmer weather.

 In the UK and Europe, the economy essentially comes to a standstill during August, the month of vacation for Britons and Europeans.

-How can businesses avoid or mitigate the effects of the summer slump?
+How can businesses recover from the effects of a summer slump?

-As we’re only halfway through the summer, businesses can take several steps and strategic actions to mitigate the effects of the summer slump.
+When it comes to seasonal slumps, businesses can take several steps and strategic actions to mitigate the effects of dips in traffic…

 Preparing and planning for a seasonal slump